 April 25, 2023, 2:42 pm | Read time: 3 minutes

-Until recently, people in Germany didn’t have to worry about encountering a bear while jogging or walking their dog in the woods.
-Wild bears are extremely rare in Germany—for now.
-However, sightings have increased in recent years, and experts consider it quite likely that bears could become native to Germany once again.
+Until now, people in Germany didn’t have to worry about encountering a bear while jogging or walking their dog in the woods.
+Wild bears are extremely rare in Germany–for now.
+However, sightings have increased in recent years, and experts consider it quite likely that bears could become native to Germany again.

-Talk and Sing Loudly While Hiking
+Speak and Sing Loudly While Hiking

 Experts Advise: Don’t Run from Bears